May 31st

 • do not develop strong likes or dislikes towards anyone or anything.
 They do not have 'rāga dvesha' (likes and dislikes).

-• do not have any desires and attachments.
+• do not have any desires or attachments.
 They do not solicit others for favors or materials.
 They do not have 'moha' (delusionary attachment).

 • do not hurl insulting and demeaning words at others.
 (This happens when one has a big ego.
 He feels hurt and insults others.)
 They do not have 'ahankāra' (egotism/self-pride).

-Hence, stones are like Gods because Gods are all these traits.
+Hence, stones are like Gods because Gods have these traits.
 It is no surprise that idols are made from the very objects that emulate their characteristics!

 pada vigrahaH: